 One of the joys of attending live performances is sharing these experiences with others and feeling the energy that a room full of people creates.

-We also know that everyone enjoys the performance experience in different ways, so we encourage you to think about making choices when you enter the venue that allow you to be present, leave the worries of the day outside, and receive what the experience holds in store.
+We also know that everyone enjoys the performance experience in different ways, so we encourage you to think about making choices when you enter the venue that allows you to be present, leave the worries of the day outside, and receive what the experience holds in store.

-Tips for a great shared experience
+More Tips for a great shared experience

 Turn off cell phones and electronic devices.
 We all know how terrible it is when a phone rings during a performance.
 It breaks that special bond between a performer and the audience.
 Illuminated screens on phones are also a visual distraction in a darkened theater.